⭐️ New Developing With Elixir/OTP Course - Get early access!

 Learn object-oriented programming using the Ruby language so you can write your own Ruby programs and jump right into Ruby on Rails.

-Start learning Ruby programming today and get ready for Ruby on Rails!
+Learn Ruby today and get ready for Ruby on Rails!

 “If I were going to learn Ruby from scratch today, this is how I would do it!”
 Chad Fowler, Author of Rails Recipes and The Passionate Programmer